gomobile/iotapp-template-onboard-led-blink/README.md

 In the example shown above, LED "pin 100" will be used to flash the LED.

 **IMPORTANT:** the LED pin that is configured by the sample is a function of the detected board.
-You **must** inspect the code to determine which LEd pin is being configured for use on your board!!
+You **must** inspect the code to determine which LED pin is being configured for use on your board!!

+If you are using a NUC (aka "gateway") with an attached Arduino 101 board (aka "firmata" configuration), the I/O pin is identified by adding 512 to the respective I/O pin number, as it would be identified on the Arduino 101 device.
+See the comments in the `cfg-app-platform.js` module for details.

 Some boards have multiple LEDs that can be written to ("flashed" or "blinked").
 The `cfg-app-platform.js` module has been designed so you can override the pin that is used, by passing it an alternate pin during the init call (see the module documentation).
 Or, you can simply modify the code to change the default value.

 Important App Files
 -------------------